First Sunday of Advent, November 27, 2016

 The Lector's Proclamation: When you, as lector, proclaim the sentence about "All nations" and "many peoples," emphasize those words, so that the congregation understands that Isaiah is asking his audience to accept something new, surprising and discomforting.

 To prepare for reading the famous words about "swords into plowshares," pause now and remember when the horror of war touched you.
 Perhaps you have had to fight in a war.
 Almost certainly you remember someone who died in war.
-You've been moved by television images of war's devastation.
+You've been moved by television and Internet images of war's devastation.
 Do you remember the visit of Pope Paul VI to New York (first international travel by a modern pope)?
 On October 4, 1965, he addressed the United Nations.
 The world was at war then, in Viet Nam and elsewhere, when the Pope both demanded and appealed, "No more war; war never again!"

 Now perhaps you're feeling what Isaiah felt, almost three millennia earlier, when he said: